 Now that I'm home full-time, I like to make all kinds of breads for meals, family gatherings and just for fun with my daughters, Lindsay and Mariah.
 Both girls love to help when it comes to making bread, especially kneading the dough.
 This is one of their favorite recipes.

-Featured In: Homemade Snack Recipes
+Recommended: Homemade Snack Recipes

 - 2 packages (1/4 ounce each) active dry yeast